-Welcome to the fifth edition of our Annual Smart Ticketing Survey.
-Each year we poll over 2,000 members of the public to understand how perceptions of current and future public transport ticketing options are changing, and to explore what is behind these changes.
+The fifth edition of our Annual Smart Ticketing Survey on how perceptions of current and future public transport ticketing options are changing, and to explore what is behind these change.

 Against a backdrop of fundamental policy, funding and demographic change, housing associations must ensure that they stay relevant to their customers, communities and wider stakeholders.
 The change required will go far beyond rearranging the well-worn furniture.